aodn/python-aodntools/aodntools/timeseries_products/Documentation/velocity_aggregated_timeseries.md

 - `LONGITUDE(INSTRUMENT)`: LONGITUDE per instrument.
 - `NOMINAL_DEPTH(INSTRUMENT)`: nominal depth per instrument, from the input file’s variable `NOMINAL_DEPTH` or global attribute instrument_nominal_depth.
 - `SECONDS_TO_MIDDLE(INSTRUMENT)`:  offset from the timestamp to the middle of the measurement window for each deployment
+- CELL_INDEX(OBSERVATION): index of the corresponding measuring cell

 ### Attributes